radeonxray/Swift-Dice/README.md

 - Press "Roll"-button to roll the set of Dice
 - Shake you device to roll the pair of dice
 - Turn off the "Shake"-feature

-Current missing features:
-- Not optimzed for all screensizes
+- Optimized for all iOS device screens
-- Not optimzed for Landscape-view
+- Optimized for both landscape- and portrait-view

 Requirements: Mac OSX, xCode 10.2 and a compatible iOS Device.